boltops-tools/puma-cloudwatch/README.md

     PUMA_CLOUDWATCH_DIMENSION_VALUE=demo-web-puma

+Or if you need to set multiple dimensions, you could use something like:

+    PUMA_CLOUDWATCH_DIMENSIONS="Service=web,Cluster=primary,Environment=production"

 Then you can get metrics for your `demo-web-puma` app.
 List of metrics:

 * pool_capacity: the number of requests that the server is capable of taking right now.